Moab, Utah Elopement Guide with Tips & Locations

 Most people know the basics of leave no trace in Moab, Utah such as not littering & picking up trash.
 But Moab has some special considerations when it comes to leave no trace.
 The most important things about leave no trace in Moab include not defacing the rocks, staying on all established trails & roads, getting the right permits, & not going on top of the arches.

-Second, it is extra important to stay on all established trails & roads, or stick to other durable surfaces.
+First, it is extra important to stay on all established trails & roads, or stick to other durable surfaces.
 The dirt in the desert of Moab may look like some ordinary dirt & sand you’d find in any desert.
 But the soil is alive!
 The cryptobiotic soil crust sustains life in the desert & helps prevent erosion.
 You absolutely need to stay off the soil & stick to the trails!

 Third, it is important to get the right permits so we can avoid user conflicts.
 Most everywhere in Moab requires you or your vendors to get permits, even more remote areas managed by the Bureau of Land Management require authorization & vendor permits.